d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

     return timer.cumsum(), animator.Y[0]
 ```

 Let's see how optimization proceeds for batch gradient descent.
-This can be achieved by setting the minibatch size to 1500 (i.e. to the total number of examples).
+This can be achieved by setting the minibatch size to 1500 (i.e., to the total number of examples).
 As a result the model parameters are updated only once per epoch.
 There is little progress.
 In fact, after 6 steps progress stalls.

 ```{.python .input  n=4}
 def train_sgd(lr, batch_size, num_epochs=2):